idvorkin/idvorkin.github.io/_d/pride-fuckin-with-you.md

 [That's pride fucking with you](https://youtu.be/ruhFmBrl4GM)

-So many bad decisions happen because we’re proud.
+So many bad decisions happen because we're proud.
+In fact, pride exasperates the four villians of bad decision making.
+If pride is fucking with your decision go read [decisive](/decisive)

 Accept Reality
 ---
 Judge Yourself